 As humans, we are often moving and multi-tasking.
 Think about how many times a day you have to step over an object, squat down to pick something up, walk across different outdoor terrains, walk up and down the stairs, or carry something while walking.
 All of these daily tasks involve dynamic standing balance.
 If your child demonstrates impairments in his or her visual or vestibular systems, muscle strength, body awareness, joint mobility, or has high or low muscle tone, dynamic standing balance may be more challenging.
 This is where physical and occupational therapy come into play.
 Therapy can help your child develop balance reactions by training the visual, vestibular, and proprioceptive systems, build muscle strength, practice whole body coordination, and task specific training for improved static and dynamic standing balance.

-In order to develop your child’s dynamic standing balance, practice a few of the following exercises both indoors and outdoors.
+In order to develop your child’s dynamic standing balance, practice a few of the following occupational therapy balance activities both indoors and outdoors.
 Be sure to practice in an open, safe environment so your child does not get hurt if he or she loses his or her balance!

 Micayla Pedrick is a pediatric physical therapist at NAPA Center Boston.
 Micayla’s favorite springtime activity is growing fresh vegetables and herbs in her garden to cook with in new recipes.
 Her 2 year old Husky, Theo, loves to keep her company while frolicking through the yard and gobbling up delicious zucchini, cucumbers, and tomatoes!